Battle of Sambisa Forest (2021): Background

 Salafi jihadist Boko Haram is centred in Borno State in northeastern Nigeria.
 It launched an insurgency against the Nigerian government following an unsuccessful uprising in 2009.
 Supported by several other jihadist groups including al-Qaeda, the group aimed at establishing an Islamic state in northern Nigeria.
+From 2012, the Sambisa Forest became the center of Boko Haram's self-proclaimed territory.
 Boko Haram extended its actions into Cameroon, Chad and Niger during the mid 2010s, greatly increasing its power and territorial holdings in the Chad Basin in 2014.
 Its de facto leader Abubakar Shekau consequently attempted to increase his international standing among Islamists by allying with the prominent Islamic State (IS).
 Boko Haram thus became the "Islamic State's West Africa Province" (ISWAP).

 When the insurgents were subsequently defeated and lost almost all of their lands during the 2015 West African offensive by the Multinational Joint Task Force (MJTF), discontent grew among the rebels.
 Despite orders by the IS central command to stop using women and children suicide bombers as well as refrain from mass murdering civilians, Shekau refused to change his tactics.
 Researcher Aymenn Jawad Al-Tamimi summarized that the Boko Haram leader proved to be "too extreme even by the Islamic State's standards".
 Shekau had always refused to fully submit to the IS central command, and the latter consequently removed him as leader of ISWAP in August 2016.
 Shekau responded by breaking with the IS central command, but many of the rebels actually stayed loyal to IS.
 As result, the rebel movement split into a Shekau-loyal faction ("Jama'at Ahl al-sunna li-l-Da'wa wa-l-Jihad", generally known as "Boko Haram"), and a pro-IS faction led by Abu Musab al-Barnawi (which continued to call itself "Islamic State's West Africa Province").
 These two groups have since clashed with each other, though they possibly occasionally cooperated against the local governments.
-In addition, Shekau did never officially renounce his pledge of allegiance to IS as a whole; his forces are thus occasionally regarded as "second branch of ISWAP".
+In addition, Shekau never officially renounce his pledge of allegiance to IS as a whole; his forces are thus occasionally regarded as "second branch of ISWAP".
 Overall, the relation of Shekau with IS remained confused and ambiguous.